How to Make a Meditation App Like Headspace or Calm?

 Meditation Session Sets: the heart of your app 🎧

-The feature we are going to talk about now is definitely the most important one if you want to develop a mindfulness app.
+The app feature we are going to talk about now is definitely the most important one if you want to develop a mindfulness app.
 So, what should you know about it?

 Meditation sessions are made in the form of podcasts.
-These are conversations on selected topics, combined with calm background music or nature sound effects.
+These are conversations on selected topics, combined with background calming music or nature sound effects.
 The duration of such sessions isn’t limited, but the generally accepted format is a recording of 3, 5, 10, 15, 20 or 30 minutes long.
 However, longer options (45 or 60 minutes) are also possible.

 As we’ve already said, everyone has their personal reasons for meditating.
 One of the pillars of Headspace’s success, as we learned it earlier, is that they’ve managed to offer valuable content to people of different sex, age and needs.
 We'd recommend taking that into account when you create your own meditation app.